Consensys/terraform-provider-quorum/website/docs/r/bootstrap_istanbul_extradata.html.markdown

 ## Argument Reference

+- `ibft2_mode` - (Optional) generate extradata using RLP encoding mode used by Hyperledger Besu for IBFT2
 - `istanbul_addresses` - (Required) list of Istanbul address to construct extradata
 - `vanity` - (Optional) Vanity Hex Value to be included in the extradata